 Ideally, French Boodles should be athletic and lean with a compact body.
-There is a charming appearance to them with dark brown eyes and bat-like ears on some pups.
+They have a charming appearance with dark brown eyes and bat-like ears on some pups.
 French Boodles have various fur colors, including fawn, black, and white, to mention a few.

 What Do French Bulldog Cross Poodle (French Boodle) Look Like?